Childhood and Youth

 Any horse.
 Or, almost any horse.
 I was alright with Sophie, our lovely old mare.
 That's because she would plod along when that was all I could handle, and make me work when the time was right.

 It took the better part of 10 years to lose the sickening feeling, that knot in my stomach until I was settled in the saddle.

 After giving the horse back to where I bought him from, I had two options: Give up and consider the notion that I wasn't a horse person after all or, forget everything I thought I knew and start learning from scratch.
 To be honest, the first option seemed almost more attractive at the time.
 However, we still had my daughter's lovely old mare (in her early 30s by then) and there was no way I would have ever sold or re-homed her.
 I had promised her a forever home when we got her.
 So much for options.
 Thus began my journey into natural horsemanship.

 Throughout my life, I have been incredibly lucky.
 Somehow, the right people showed up at the right time in the right place and offered me a helping hand.
 It happened again, once I arrived on the island.
 I became good friends with a phenomenal rider and trainer, who in turn, set me up to work with Chris Irwin.
-Funny thing... his tag line was 'Shift happens'.
+His tag line at that time was 'Shift happens'.
 And, it did.

 This shift didn't come overnight.
 But, one 20-minute session/demonstration with Tika changed our lives.
 I hope to get deeper into horsemanship as this site develops.
-I believe that many people think of 'training' for the horse; it is the handler/rider/owner who needs the tools and confidence to deal with whatever behavior the horse displays.
+I believe that many people think of 'training' for the horse, when it is the handler/rider/owner who needs the awareness, tools and confidence to deal with whatever behavior the horse displays.